-Whether you are young or old, want adventure or relax, have children or are traveling solo, the Amalfi coast (and its surroundings), have something for everyone.
-When researching this area, there is so much information, as it is a famous tourist destination- for good reason!
-If you have a few days to spend here, here is an itinerary of the Amalfi Coast with everything you cannot miss.
+Whether you are young or old, want adventure or to relax, have children, or are traveling solo, the Amalfi coast (and its surroundings) has something for everyone.
+When researching this area, there is so much information, as it is a famous tourist destination- for a good reason!
+If you have a few days to spend there, here is an itinerary of the Amalfi Coast with everything you cannot miss.

 5 to 7 Days in Paradise – The best Amalfi Coast Itinerary